 Finally, it’s important to remember that life isn’t all about productivity.
 Now that we’re heading back to some semblance of normalcy, use the gains in time and energy from your better habits to do the things that bring you joy.

-Schedule a coffee with a current coworker you’d like to get to know better, or former coworker you want to catch up with.
-Step away from your computer.
-Take a walk outside.
+Schedule a coffee run with a current coworker you’d like to get to know better, or a former coworker you want to catch up with.
+Step away from your computer and give your eyes a screen break.
+Take a walk outside and maybe call a friend or listen to a favorite podcast.
 Go to your kid’s baseball game.
 Ironically, many of the things we think of as distractions are actually key to enhancing our creativity.